MilesCranmer/DispatchDoctor.jl/README.md

 before loading the package.
 Then, simply use `@unstable` to disable stability checks for individual functions you wish to permit instability in.

+I also like to use the `warnonly=true` option in certain contexts so it doesn't throw a hard error.

 You can also disable stability errors for a single scope with the `allow_unstable` context: